Frequently Asked Questions

 Is there a cultural heritage plan in place?

-The cultural heritage plan is being developed in consultation with the local Indigenous groups and the Native Title holders, as required by legislation.
+The cultural heritage plan is in place and was developed in consultation with the Mamu Aboriginal Corporation, the PBC, as required by legislation.

 What are the approvals processes needed for the project?

-Stage 1 has an existing mining lease, which sets out certain standards for extraction.
+Stage 1 has an existing mining lease, which has been in place since 2003, which sets out certain standards for extraction.

-Stage 2 approvals will be guided by the state government and will be known in more detail as the process starts.
+Stage 2 approvals will be guided by the state government and will be known in more detail as the data collection and assessment process starts.
 There will be a large body of work undertaken such as ecological studies, social studies, and water resource studies.

 Will the project require Environment Protection Biodiversity Conservation Act 1999 (EPBC) referral and approval?